 Either make your mandar yourself or, in most countries, you can easily order it from a local carpenter.
-Many times people who make sofas have already available standard seats for arm chairs, about 80 by 80 centimetres or 80 by 60 or 75 centimetres and 10 or so centimetres high, and these can be adapted without having to make something special for the mandar seats.
+Many times people who make sofas have already available standard seats for arm chairs, about 0.8 by 0.8 metres or 0.8 by 0.6 or 0.75 metres and 100 or so millimetres high, and these can be adapted without having to make something special for the mandar seats.
 Your mandar’s length can then be based on the number of these units you find it convenient to buy and put in your room.
 Also, sometimes cushions that approximate the dimensions of the cushions that you require for the back of your mandar are already available and it saves the trouble of either making them or ordering them.
 Remember that soft cushions are absolutely useless as these cushions are like the back of a chair, to support the back comfortably, and not for sleeping on.
 Whatever you do, be sure that the length of the boards, the length of the mattress and the total length of the row of cushions at the back is all going to come out the same size because it will be very ugly if something is too short or too long.
 After giving it considerable thought I have come to the conclusion that one reason the proper proportions given above for a mandar are so important is because it is far less tiring to sit when your knees are raised higher than the level of your buttocks.
 The Africans discovered this long ago and all their native style chairs and stools are based on this principle.
 I have found one can sit a long time on a small, hard,

 wooden stool with no back rest and not feel tired because of the position.
-Another convenience the mandar offers is that one can draw one’s legs up onto it, sit cross-legged or sideways and more or less lounge and relax.
+Another convenience the mandar offers is that one can draw ones legs up onto it, sit cross-legged or sideways and more or less lounge and relax.
 Extra scatter cushions can be placed on the mandar as needed so that people whose legs are shorter can put an extra cushion behind their backs and sit with more comfort and these can also serve as pillows at night.

 Throughout many continents and countries, in village and town alike, inexpensive tailors are available, often sitting out on the street in front of a shop, who will, for an extremely small sum of money, sew up the seams of your cushion covers, hem the sides of the cloth you wish to use for your mandar or, for that matter, do any other sewing you require, including making you a suit, a shirt, a nightgown, a dress or whatever you ask them to do.
 Be sure however to check the measurements and leave nothing to chance.
 If you are wise you will stand and watch it being done, or at least stand long enough to see it is going to turn out exactly as you wish it to.
 It also is a very nice opening to chat about the Faith with the man doing the sewing, providing of course he is at all interested.